LinfengGao/ProbeRAG/README.md

 # CLEAR: Conflict-Localized and Enhanced Attention for RAG

-Code repository for paper: Focusing on What Matters: Probing Latent Conflict in Retrieval-Augmented Generation
+Code repository for paper: Probing Latent Knowledge Conflict for Faithful Retrieval Augmented Generation

-This repository provides an evaluation framework for paper: Focusing on What Matters: Probing Latent Conflict in Retrieval-Augmented Generation, focusing on **knowledge intensive QA tasks**.
+This repository provides an evaluation framework for paper: Probing Latent Knowledge Conflict for Faithful Retrieval Augmented Generation, focusing on **knowledge intensive QA tasks**.
 The core method is based on **CLEAR**, with comparisons to several baseline and alternative approaches.

 ![framework](images/framework.png)